No Result

 Final Thoughts

 Ellington Credit has a poor historical record, both in core earnings per share and in the dividend.
-In fact, EARN slashed the dividend for six years in a row leading up to 2021 and then again in 2022.
+In fact, EARN slashed the dividend for six consecutive years, leading up to 2021, and again in 2022.

 Ellington Credit receives a sell rating due to its abysmal dividend history.
-Furthermore, its dividend is still not on solid footing, leaving it open to even further potential dividend cuts.
+Furthermore, its dividend remains on shaky footing, leaving it open to further dividend cuts.

 Don’t miss the resources below for more monthly dividend stock investing research.